iovis/peerflixrb/README.md

 ## Usage

-Pass a string with what you want to watch and it will search Zooqle with your query and present you with the first 5 results for you to choose.
+Pass a string with what you want to watch and it will search Extratorrent with your query and present you with the first 5 results for you to choose.
 The file selected will then be sent to **webtorrent**.
 For **TV Shows** use the format S01E01.

     $ peerflixrb Suits s05e12
     $ peerflixrb The Godfather II